MicrosoftPremier/VstsExtensions/BuildQualityChecks/en-US/overview.md

 If you need help with the extension or run into issues, please contact us at <a href='&#109;&#97;&#105;&#108;&#116;&#111;&#58;&#112;&#115;&#103;&#101;&#114;&#101;&#120;&#116;&#115;&#117;&#112;&#112;&#111;&#114;&#116;&#64;&#109;&#105;&#99;&#114;&#111;&#115;&#111;&#102;&#116;&#46;&#99;&#111;&#109;'>&#112;&#115;&#103;&#101;&#114;&#101;&#120;&#116;&#115;&#117;&#112;&#112;&#111;&#114;&#116;&#64;&#109;&#105;&#99;&#114;&#111;&#115;&#111;&#102;&#116;&#46;&#99;&#111;&#109;</a>.

 ### Adding the Task to a Build Definition
-The *Build Quality Checks* task needs to be placed after the tasks it should inspect.
+The *Build Quality Checks* (in task category *Build*) task needs to be placed after the tasks it should inspect.
 In a Visual Studio build definition, e.g., an appropriate place would be after build, test, and symbol indexing/publishing.
 This ensures that, even if the policy breaks the build, you still get test results as well as the compile output and symbols.

 ![Task Placement](../assets/AddTask.png "Proper placement of the Build Quality Checks task")